State Security Service (Latvia): Protection of state secrets

 The protection of state secrets consists of various measures aimed at retaining state secrets and preventing their illegal dissemination, disclosure or usage.

 VDD issues second (up to Secret) and third (up to Confidential) category security clearances for access to state secrets to the most part of state and municipal officials whose professional activities require such access.
 If necessary, VDD provides support in vetting persons for the first category (up to Top Secret) security clearances issuance (first category security clearances are issued by SAB).

 VDD organises control over the requirements for handling classified information in the state institutions within VDD's remit and consults on ensuring the protection of state secrets and handling of classified information.

 Protection of the constitutional order

 One of VDD's main tasks is the protection of the constitutional order of the State.
 It is ensured by implementing a number of measures aimed at preventing any attempts to unlawfully change the General Provisions set in the Constitution of Latvia - the State independence, sovereignty, democracy and territorial integrity.

-The activities against the constitutional order are undertaken by extremist organisations, groups of persons or individuals.
+Activities against the constitutional order are undertaken by extremist organisations, groups of persons or individuals.
 The declared or real aims of these actors is to use various methods, including violence, to attain the changing of the democratic polity, separation of particular regions from the Republic of Latvia of the joining of the Republic of Latvia to another country.
 These actors may act upon their own initiative or following the tasks of other countries or extremist organisations.